efabless/caravel_mpw-one/docs/source/introduction.rst

 * :doc:`gpio` describes GPIO and its registers,
 * :doc:`housekeeping-spi` describes the SPI slave that can be accessed from a remote host,
 * :doc:`qspi-flash` describes the QSPI flash controller,
+* :doc:`external-clock` describes  the source external clock for the CPU,
 * :doc:`quick-start` contains the minimal set of actions to get going with the project,